Older adults participating in a gentle exercise class

 Exercises for Over 50s

-Build a balanced routine with strength, cardio, flexibility and balance exercises designed for your needs.
+Build a balanced routine with strength, cardio, core, flexibility and balance exercises designed for your needs.

-A well-rounded exercise program should incorporate four critical components: strength, cardiovascular fitness, flexibility, and balance.
-The general recommendation is at least 150 minutes of moderate-intensity aerobic activity per week, plus strength and balance work on two or more days.
+A well-rounded exercise program should incorporate five critical components: strength, cardiovascular fitness, core stability, flexibility, and balance.

 Strength Training